-- Selection into the Advanced course for Year 11 and 12 will be dependent on student results in both assessment tasks and examinations in Year 10. - ♦ Students interested in undertaking the English Advanced course will need to fill out an "English Selection Form" with their English teacher during the Subject Selection period.
+- ♦ Selection into the Advanced course for Year 11 and 12 will be dependent on student results in all assessment tasks and their performance in the Advanced Entrance examination in Year 10. - ♦ Students interested in undertaking the English Advanced course will need to fill out an "English Selection Form" with their English teacher during the Subject Selection period.
 The form can be collected from the English Staffroom.
-Students will need to record their results for assessments and examinations. - Students wishing to undertake this course would be expected to have a mark of 80+ for their Year 10 assessments. - The class teacher must sign the form with their recommendation for the student. - If the class teacher does not support the choice of the student then they can complete a task to be marked by a panel of English teachers. - If the student completes the task but it is still below the standard required for English Advanced the Head Teacher will send a letter informing the student's parents that the decision is not supported by the school and that it is not in the best interests of the student to proceed into this course.
+Students will need to record their results for assessments and reflect upon their achievement in the Half Yearly examination and the Advanced Entrance examination. - ♦ Students wishing to undertake this course would be expected to have a mark of 80+ in their Advanced Entrance Examination as well as their other Year 10 assessments. - The class teacher must sign the form with their recommendation for the student. - If the student completes the task but it is still below the standard required for English Advanced the Head Teacher will send a letter informing the student's parents that the decision is not supported by the school and that it is not in the best interests of the student to proceed into this course.